APAC Data Science Salary Report 2020 Key Insights

 The Most Popular Coding Languages

-The top 5 most popular modelling coding languages are displayed to the right, with a huge 70% of respondents saying they use Python as their primary modelling coding language.
+The most popular modelling coding language used by 75% of respondents is unsurprisingly Python.
 This is a 10% increase on our 2019 survey.
-9% use R, 4% use SQL, and 3.73% use Java.
-There were also 3% of respondents that said they don’t code.
+8% use R, 4% use Java and 2% use Matlab.
+There were also 5% of respondents that said they don’t code.

-66% of respondents said their primary production coding language is also Python.
-A further 9% said Java, as well as 7% either using Scala or not coding at all.
-6% use C++
+74% of respondents said their primary production coding language is also Python.
+3% use C++, as well as 8% using Java or not coding at all.
+3% use Scala.

 Other blog posts